 Encounter with Bartolomeu Diaz

 The first encounter of this people with the white men from the north was surprisingly in 1488 during Diaz’s attempt by the Portuguese to find a passage to India around the Cape.
 In his excellent book, “Algoa Bay in the Age of Sail: 1488 to 1917, A Maritime Story,” Colin Urquhart imagines that a wizened 40-year old man whom he names Old Cacadu, with “sun-dried, wrinkled brown skin” bearing “testimony to his great age” watches the arrival of “two strange-looking apparitions with very large, squat brown bodies and great outstretched wings”.
 Urquhart depicts Old Cacadu wondering “if such things had been known before to his people, surely they would have been spoken of in the stories passed down by his ancestors or depicted in the many paintings left on the walls of caves in the surrounding hills.”

-This might well have been a fictitious encounter with the Portuguese conjured up in Urquhart’s fertile imagination, but it might well have been true for these furtive people were the Khoisan, the first inhabitants of what would become Port Elizabeth.
-What might well have determined its veracity is that fact that future generations are aware that Bartolomeu Diaz had noticed two females on the shore collecting shellfish.
+This was a fictitious encounter with the Portuguese conjured up in Urquhart’s fertile imagination, but it might well have been true for these furtive people were the Khoisan, the first inhabitants of what would become Port Elizabeth.
+What may have confrmed its veracity is the fact that future generations are aware that Bartolomeu Diaz had noticed two females on the shore collecting shellfish.
 Because of this sighting, he released the last of what he referred to as his “tribal ambassadors”, or African women, close to where the other two women were spotted.
 These “African women” whom Diaz had abducted on the southern Cape coast, were in all likelihood not black females but in fact Khoikhoi women.

-It would be this Khoikhoi people who would first have contact with the white Dutch settlers and not the Bantu people.
+It would be these Khoikhoi people who would have had the first contact with the Dutch settlers and not the Bantu people.